It's always a good time to start archery, why not find a beginners' course near you?

 All equipment is provided so all you need to do it turn up!
 You’ll be properly covered by insurance during all your beginners' sessions.

 Courses are typically delivered as group sessions.
-One 90-minute session per week is the average, and the course is usually delivered over a six-week period in which you’ll receive an introduction to target archery and be taught the correct shooting technique.
+One two-hour session per week is the average, and the course is usually delivered over a six-week period in which you’ll receive an introduction to target archery and be taught the correct shooting technique.

 Over the beginners' course you’ll also learn about safety, etiquette and the rules of shooting, so if you decide to join afterwards you can get started at the club sessions right away.